csikigeza/SCTqrScanner/README.md

 ## Usage

-SInce iOS10+, you will need the permision from user  for the camera usage.
+Since iOS10+, you will need the permision from user  for the camera usage.
 For that you will need to add the **Privacy - Camera Usage Description** *(NSCameraUsageDescription)* field in your Info.plist file.

 Create your own codeReader and videoLayer properties on the ViewController on which you want to use the SCTqrScanner.